-- 1. The Resource models are regularized to a block size consistent with the selective mining unit (SMU) that is appropriate to mining method that will be applied for each style of deposit. - 2.
-Grade Control (GC) models built to the same block dimension as the resource models are merged into the regularized resource models, creating the Merged Models - 3.
-Factoring of in-situ grades based on reconciliation between the underlying models (Resource or GC) and actual diluted plant feed back-calculated from sales.
-At least one year of historical model performance is used to derive factored grades in the Mining Models.
+- The Resource models are regularized to a block size consistent with the selective mining unit (SMU) that is appropriate to mining method that will be applied for each style of deposit.
+FMG is in the process of transferring Surface mining to Excavator mining for Chichester operations and as such a larger SMU is adopted to reflect excavator mining practice for this years estimate. - 2.
+Grade Control (GC) models built to the same block dimension as the resource models are merged into the regularised resource models, creating the Merged Models - 3.
+Factoring of in-situ grades based on reconciliation between the underlying models (Resource or GC) and actual diluted plant feed, back-calculated from sales.
+Approximately one year of historical model performance is used to derive factored grades in the Mining Models.
 Grade adjustment factors for Fe and major impurities (SiO2 and Al2O3) are typically minor.
-The Chichester operations utilise 2 years of historical data to derive these factors. - 4.
+The Chichester operations utilise 11 months of excavator mining historical data to derive these factors, reflecting the period of the new mining method. - 4.
 Application of respective OPF mass yield and upgrade factors.
 The Chichester OPF upgrade factors are based on a combination of actual OPF performance and metallurgical test-work.
-The Solomon CID mining models incorporate theoretical Kings OPF yields and upgrade factors based on metallurgical test-work and actual OPF performance.
+The Solomon CID mining models incorporate Kings OPF yields and upgrade factors based on metallurgical test-work and actual OPF performance.
 The Firetail OPF is operating in "dry" mode and therefore has no beneficiation factors applied.